jtian0/workspace_cuSZ-i/README.md

 </summary>

 - JHTDB
-  - Though hosted on \url{https://turbulence.pha.jhu.edu/} as open data, it requires a token to access the data, which prohibits us from automating the data preprocessing.
+  - Though hosted on https://turbulence.pha.jhu.edu/ as open data, it requires a token to access the data, which prohibits us from automating the data preprocessing.
 Thus, we don't include JHTDB datafields for the artifacts.
 - Miranda, Nyx, QMCPack, S3D
   - hosted on https://sdrbench.github.io
 - RTM data are from proprietary simulations
   - which are not open to the public.
-  - We exclude the use of \datasetname{RTM} in this artifact.
+  - We exclude the use of RTM in this artifact.

 </details>